 GDPR Compliance – The Basics

-- This GDPR goes into effect May 25, 2018.
-This means your company should be compliant by that date.
+- The GDPR went into effect May 25, 2018.
+This means your company should have been compliant by that date.

 - It will be enforced.
 This regulation was put into effect to protect every individual’s personal and private information, and it’s going to be taken very seriously.
-Do we think they are going to let out the internet guard dogs and you’ll be heavily fined on day one?
-No. But, you should not procrastinate when it comes to getting your business and website compliant.
+You don’t want to procrastinate or hope for the best when it comes to getting your business and website compliant.

-The biggie that has most businesses freaking out right now?
+The biggie that affects most businesses online?
 The part of the regulation that has to do with email list opt-in forms on your website, Facebook or other social media platforms that allow you to embed or link to a sign-up form.
-Gone are the days of site visitors simply exchanging their email address for your free gift (i.e. an ebook or coupon).
-If you plan to add people to your email marketing list through an opt-in form on your website or another embedded or linked form, you’ll need to comply with the GDPR.
-The basics that will probably need to be updated on your website are:
+Gone are the days of site on data protection and privacy in the European Union (EU) and the European Economic Area simply exchanging their email addresses for your free gift (i.e. an ebook or coupon).
+If you plan to add people to your email marketing list through an opt-in form on your website or have another embedded or linked form on your site where you collect personal information (name, email, etc.), you’ll need to comply with the GDPR.

-- It covers more than just your website and your email list.
+- The GDPR covers more than just your website and your email list.
 This regulation covers how you handle and store people’s information, if the services you use are GDPR compliant, and more.

-- You must reach out (before May 25, 2018) to anyone currently on your email list that is located in the EU (was geolocated by your email marketing service as opting in while in the EU) and ask them if they want to continue to be on your list.
+- You must reach out (before May 25, 2018) to anyone currently on your email list who is located in the EU (meaning, he/she was geolocated by your email marketing service as opting-in while in the EU) and ask him/her if they want to continue to be on your list.
 There must be explicit consent given.

 - On May 24, 2018, you must delete any EU subscribers who have not given consent to stay on your list.

 - You can only send the type of email your EU subscriber has agreed to receive (i.e. discounts and coupons, how-to posts, etc.).
 Nothing else.